- What do I need for the first lesson?

 d.
 Wipe the rosin off the strings daily

 e.
-Rosin the bow every other day
+Rosin the bow every day (or as needed)

 - What is the best age to begin music lessons?